Graaly/webapp/README.md

 ## Avoid HTTPS issues in local dev (Chrome desktop, missing images)

+Remove the cache of your browser (if you renew the certificate)

 Follow [this procedure](https://stackoverflow.com/a/15076602/488666) to install certificate in "trusted root certification authorities" store.

 # Technical specs